 A hill of uncultivated land sits in the middle of an oil palm plantation in West Kalimantan in Indonesia.
 Conservation scientists have started to work with the palm oil industry to protect the wildlife living there.

 AMAZON-IMAGES/ALAMY STOCK PHOTO

 A day-old hoatzin chick has claws on its wing, which will be gone by the time it is full grown.
-This year, scientists detailed how young hoatzin use their claws to climb and move around, raising questions about why the birds lose their claws as adults.
+Scientists were surprised to learn that some hoatzin still use their claws to climb and move around.
+So why as adults would they evolve to be clawless?

 Colorful domesticated potatoes are grown in the fields of the central Andes in Peru.
 These spuds come from pre-Inca cultures at 3000 to 4500 meters above sea level.
 Researchers hope that diversifying the modern potato could enable it to better fight off diseases and climate change.